 His work has been shown in a retrospective at the New York Public Library for the Performing Arts, in Taiwan, and in China, and will be exhibited at the Yale School of Architecture from November 18, 2013 through February 1, 2014.The book Ming Cho Lee: A Life in Design, by Arnold Aronson, will be published by Theatre Communications Group in the spring of 2014.

 Ming Cho Lee serves as a member of the Board of the New Forty Second Street, Inc., as well as that of the Alliance for the Development of Theatre Artists, Pan Asian Repertory Theatre, the Alliance for Inclusion in the Arts, and many others.
-He is the former co-chair of the Design department of Yale School of Drama, and holds the Donald Oenslager Chair in Design.
+He is the former co-chair of the Design department of David Geffen School of Drama, and holds the Donald Oenslager Chair in Design.